-Other financial liabilities (including other payables) are subsequently measured at amortised cost using the effective interest method.
+Other financial liabilities (including borrowings and trade and other payables) are subsequently measured at amortised cost using the effective interest method.

 Offset

 Financial assets and financial liabilities are offset and the net amount reported in the balance sheet when the Company has a legally enforceable right to set off the recognised amounts, and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.